2-Drinfel'd double symmetry of the 4d Kitaev model: Introduction

-where $Z_1$ is the Drinfel'd centre and $\Sigma$ is the condensation completion functor defined in \cite{Gaiotto:2019xmp}. \end{corollary} This can be understood as an example of {\it categorified} Tannakian reconstruction\footnote{There is an additional universal property in the original Tannaka-Krein duality of 1-categories, which is that any (unitary) fibre functor $\cC\rightarrow\operatorname{Vect}$ factors through the (unitary) braided equivalence $\cC\simeq\operatorname{Rep}(H)$ \cite{Woronowicz1988}.} \cite{Pfeiffer2007,Woronowicz1988} in the special case of Drinfel'd centre 2-categories.
-This also provides a way to model the tube algebra in 4-dimensions \cite{Bullivant:2021} with the 2-representation ring of 2-Drinfel'd doubles $D(BG)$, categorifying an analogous statement in 3d \cite{Delcamp:2016yix}.
+This can be understood as an example of {\it categorified} Tannakian reconstruction\footnote{This sentence should be stated more precisely by first picking appropriate forgetful 2-functors into $\operatorname{2Vect}^{KV}$ \cite{Johnson_Freyd_2023}, analogous to the 1-category case \cite{Woronowicz1988}.} \cite{Pfeiffer2007} in the special case of Drinfel'd centre 2-categories.
+This also suggests that one may model the tube algebra in 4-dimensions \cite{Bullivant:2021} as the "fusion 2-ring" of the Drinfel'd double 2-bialgebras $D(BG)$, categorifying an analogous statement in 3d \cite{Delcamp:2016yix}.

-It is important to note that here the 2-representations of $D(B\bbZ_2)$ are constructed out of 2-vector spaces in the Baez-Crans sense, while $\Sigma\operatorname{Vect}[\bbZ_2]\simeq \operatorname{2Vect}[\bbZ_2]$ gives ($\bbZ_2$-graded) 2-vector spaces in the sense of Kapranov-Voevodsky \cite{Kapranov:1994}.
-We have shown in \cite{Chen:2023tjf} that these notions in fact coincide in the skeletal case, but nevertheless we shall reserve the notation $\operatorname{2Vect}$ or $\operatorname{2Rep}$ to refer to the Baez-Crans sense in this paper, while keeping the condensation completion functor $\Sigma$ to refer explicitly to the Kaparanov-Voevodsky 2-vector space.
+It is important to note that here the 2-representations of $D(B\bbZ_2)$ we consider are defined in the setting of "weak Baez-Crans 2-vector spaces" as examined in \cite{Chen:2023tjf}.
+They form a linear 2-category $\operatorname{2Vect}^{hBC}$ whose algebra objects are precisely 2-term $A_\infty$-algebras (cf. the macrocosm principle \cite{Baez:1995xq}).
+The linear 2-category $\operatorname{2Vect}^{BC}$ of ordinary Baez-Crans 2-vector spaces (ie. 2-term vector space chain complexes) \cite{Baez:2003fs,Baez:2010ya}, on the other hand, have merely crossed-modules of associative algebras \cite{Wagemann+2021} as algebra objects.
+The 2-representation theory based on $\operatorname{2Vect}^{hBC}$ is therefore capable of carrying non-trivial homotopy data that one cannot see in $\operatorname{2Vect}^{BC}$.

+On the other hand, the 2-representation theory of 2-groups commonly studied in the literature \cite{Douglas:2018,Baez:2008hz,Delcamp:2021szr,Delcamp:2023kew,Johnson_Freyd_2023,Kong:2020wmn} is based on the KV 2-category $\operatorname{2Vect}^{KV}$.
+These carry higher coherence data, such as the associators and the pentagonators, and they are in fact very closely related to the homotopy data carried by the 2-representation theory based on $\operatorname{2Vect}^{hBC}$ \cite{Chen:2023tjf} (see {\it Remark \ref{wk2algrepthy}}).
+The exact relationship between $\operatorname{2Vect}^{hBC}$ and $\operatorname{2Vect}^{KV}$, as well as module 2-categories over them, is currently under investigation by the author.

+The gist of this paper is therefore the following: we construct the (weak) Drinfel'd double 2-bialgebra $D(B\bbZ_2)$ out of the finite group $\bbZ_2$, and compute all of the structures in the 2-representation 2-category based on the theory laid out in \cite{Chen:2023tjf}.